Travel Advisory for Republic of Bulgaria

 Do

-- Understand Head Gestures: Remember that Bulgarians traditionally nod their head for 'no' and shake it side-to-side for 'yes'.
+- Understand Head Gestures: Be aware that Bulgarians traditionally nod for 'no' and shake their head for 'yes', though younger generations in cities may use Western gestures.

 Don't

-- Do Not Photograph Military Sites: Avoid taking photos of government buildings, checkpoints, or military installations.
+- Do Not Photograph Strategic Sites: Avoid taking photos of military bases, border checkpoints, or government buildings as this can lead to detention and questioning.

 Advisory Comparison by Government Source